Edward Hopper: Early life

 In his early self-portraits, Hopper tended to represent himself as skinny, ungraceful, and homely.
 Though a tall and quiet teenager, his prankish sense of humor found outlet in his art, sometimes in depictions of immigrants or of women dominating men in comical situations.
 Later in life, he mostly depicted women as the figures in his paintings.
-In high school (he graduated from Nyack High School in 1899), he dreamed of becoming a naval architect, but after graduation declared his intention to pursue a career in art.
+In high school (he graduated from Nyack High School in 1899), he carved wooden models of sailboats and barges and dreamed of becoming a naval architect, but after graduation declared his intention to pursue a career in art.
 Hopper's parents insisted that he study commercial art to have a reliable means of income.
 In developing his self-image and individualistic philosophy of life, Hopper was influenced by the writings of Ralph Waldo Emerson.
 He later said, "I admire him greatly...I read him over and over again."

-Hopper began art studies with a correspondence course in 1899.
+Hopper began art studies through a correspondence course in 1899.
 Soon he transferred to the New York School of Art and Design, the forerunner of Parsons School of Design.
 There, he studied for six years with teachers including William Merritt Chase, who instructed him in oil painting.
 Early on, Hopper modeled his style after Chase and French Impressionist masters Édouard Manet and Edgar Degas.
 Sketching from live models, however, proved challenging and somewhat shocking for the conservatively raised Hopper.

 Another of his teachers, artist Robert Henri, taught life class.
 Henri encouraged his students to use their art to "make a stir in the world."
 He also advised his students, "It isn't the subject that counts but what you feel about it" and "Forget about art and paint pictures of what interests you in life."
 In this manner, Henri influenced Hopper, as well as future artists George Bellows and Rockwell Kent.
 He encouraged them to imbue their work with a modern spirit.
 Some artists in Henri's circle, including John Sloan, became members of "The Eight", also known as the Ashcan School of American Art.
 Hopper's first surviving oil painting to hint at his use of interiors as a theme was Solitary Figure in a Theater (c.1904).
 During his student years, he also painted dozens of nudes, still life studies, landscapes, and portraits, including self-portraits.

 In 1905, Hopper landed a part-time job with an advertising agency, where he created cover designs for trade magazines.
 Hopper came to detest illustration.
 He was bound to it by economic necessity until the mid-1920s.
 He temporarily escaped by making three trips to Europe, each centered in Paris, ostensibly to study its art scene.
-In fact, he studied alone and seemed mostly unaffected by the new currents in art.
+In fact, he mostly worked alone and seemed mostly unaffected by the new currents in art.
 Later, he said he didn't "remember hearing of Picasso at all".
 He was highly impressed by Rembrandt, particularly his Night Watch, which he said was "the most wonderful thing of his I have seen; it's past belief in its reality."